sjking/chef-freebsd-users/README.md

 Users are added from a
 data bag directory.
-Users settings are configured in a json file in the data bags directory set in the attributes for this cookbook.
+Users settings are configured in a json file in the data bags directory; the name of the data bag directory is set in the attributes for this cookbook.
 The default data bags directory is *users*.
-A simple example foobar user is shown below:
+A simple example foobar user is shown below.
+This file would be located at `data_bags/users/foobar.json`.

     {
       "id": "foobar",